JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 14. The difference between something CAN happen and WILL happen 🤯

+15. Compras y esperas vs esperas y compras for stocks compared to wait 7 days for consumption

+16. About been unhappy but certain vs uncertain and happy

+> Risk aversion is a thing...

 ## Entrepreneuring

 I feel (literally) like in the **back straight of a circuit** after having couple of laps to recognize my breaking/aceleration points.